hestiaAI/website.template/src/site/home/en/index.md

   - title: Partnerships
     description: We team up with academic and industrial partners to respond to national or European calls for projects.
-Thanks to our track record and the quality of our work, we have already obtained XXX € in Y years.
+Thanks to our track record and the quality of our work, we have already obtained more than 200'000 € in less than a year.
     link_text: Contact
     url: "#contact"
   - title: About us